neivv/animosity/readme.txt

 1) HD and HD2 anim must contain same graphics, HD2 being scaled to 50% of width/height
     (25% pixels) of HD.
 All layers should match and contain same frames at same positions on the texture atlas.
-2) Sprite's main dimensions in HD2 are expected to be same as in HD (In HD they match pixels, HD2 they are 2x pixel values)
-3) SD sprite dimensions are not stored in mainSD.anim (They are 0/0 there), but in the .grp file specified in images.dat.
+2) The main "Dimensions" values don't actually seem to be used?
+    In HD they match what you would expect a frame dimension to be, HD2 uses same value as HD, and SD doesn't have them set at all.
+    SD is confirmed to use dimensions from the .grp specified in images.dat / images.tbl for centering frames, and it seems that HD/HD2 also end up using the GRP values, but scaled 2x / 4x.
-4) The .grp files are used also to determine which pixels of a sprite are clickable.
+3) The .grp files are used also to determine which pixels of a sprite are clickable.
     The SD pixels are used even in HD mode, making some vanilla sprites have unintuitive clickable pixels.

-Animosity handles 1) and 2) automatically when importing HD/HD2 files, as long as the files are placed in anim\ and HD2\anim respectively.
+Animosity handles 1) automatically when importing HD/HD2 files, as long as the files are placed in anim\ and HD2\anim respectively.
 While it is possible to import into anim files one by one when Animosity doesn't find the correct directory structure, it is quite difficult, possibly impossible with current importing setting, to handle correctly and is not recommended.

-Similarly 3) and 4) can be automatically handled by choosing to "Create GRP" when importing to SD and when mainSD.anim is saved ad SD\mainSD.anim.
+Similarly 2) and 3) can be automatically handled by choosing to "Create GRP" when importing to SD and when mainSD.anim is saved ad SD\mainSD.anim.
 Note that this linked .grp is selected by arr\images.dat field (which in turn uses arr\images.tbl).
 The default images.dat shares .grps with main unit and its shadow in several cases, if you end